 Transport and trade do not stop at EU’s border.
-The extension of the TEN-T in accessing and other neighbouring countries have become an important instrument for EU’s external actions, better connecting regional markets and bringing its share to fostering peace, stability and prosperity.
+The extension of the TEN-T to accessing and other neighbouring countries has become an important instrument of EU’s external actions, better connecting regional markets and bringing its share to fostering peace, stability and prosperity.

-Regulation no. 1315/2013 includes mas of the trans-European transport network extended to specific neighbouring countries, allowing Union to better focus its actions and to channel financial support towards projects of common interest.
+Regulation no. 1315/2013 includes maps of the trans-European transport network extended to specific neighbouring countries, allowing the Union to better focus its actions and to channel financial support towards projects of common interest.

 As stated in the Brdo Declaration of 6 October 2021, “sustainable transport is a cornerstone of the economic and social integration of the EU and the Western Balkans”.
 The Western Balkans are geographically embedded into the EU, with neighbouring Member States such as Greece and Bulgaria relying heavily on the region’s infrastructure for their own connectivity with the rest of the Union.
 The region’s importance for the Union has been repeatedly stated at highest political levels and is duly reflected in key policy documents.

-The maps of the indicative TEN-T extensions of the core and comprehensive corrdiors to Western Balkans Commission Delegated Regulation (EU) 2016/758 of 4 February 2016 amending Regulation (EU) No 1315/2013 of the European Parliament and of the Council as regards adapting Annex III thereto.
+Commission Delegated Regulation (EU) 2016/758 of 4 February 2016 amending Regulation (EU) No 1315/2013 of the European Parliament and of the Council as regards adapting Annex III thereto includes maps of the indicative TEN-T extensions of the core and comprehensive corridors to Western Balkans.

 Did you know that…?